 A review process is required for changes to be made to buildings in Saratoga's historic districts, which will help ensure they retain their unique architectural character.

-Saratoga's Historic Districts - Names & Locations
+Learn About the Historic Districts in Saratoga: Names & Locations

 Broadway Area - The district is a section of Broadway that stretches from Spring Street to Van Dam Street.